Muslim conquest of Persia: Second and last Muslim invasion

 In 648, 'Abd-Allah ibn al-'Ash'ari forced the governor of Estakhr, Mahak, to surrender the city.
 Its citizens rebelled in 649/650 while its newly appointed governor, 'Abd-Allah ibn 'Amir, was trying to capture Gor.
 The military governor of Estakhr, 'Ubayd Allah ibn Ma'mar, was defeated and killed.
 In 650/651, Yazdegerd went there to plan an organized resistance against the Arabs, and, after some time, went to Gor.
 Estakhr put up a weak resistance and was soon sacked by the Arabs, who killed over 40,000 defenders.
 The Arabs then quickly seized Gor, Kazerun and Siraf, while Yazdegerd fled to Kerman.
 Muslim control of Fars remained shaky for a time, with several local rebellions following the conquest.

-Conquest of Southeastern Persia (Kerman and Makran)
+Conquest of Kerman and Makran

 The expedition to Kerman, under Suhail ibn Adi, was sent at roughly the same time as the expeditions to Sistan and Azerbaijan.
 Suhail marched from Busra in 643; passing through Shiraz and Persepolis, he joined with other armies and then marched against Kerman, which was subdued after a pitched battle with the local garrisons.